Forensic Counselor

 Step 8: Earn Certification from the National Association of Forensic Counselors (Optional, Timeline Varies)

 Many professionals in forensic counseling pursue certification from the National Association of Forensic Counselors (NAFC).
-This voluntary certification signals to employers, lawyers, courts, and clients that a counselor has both competency and skill in forensic counseling.
+This voluntary certification signals to employers, lawyers, courts, and clients that a counselor is competent and skilled in forensic counseling.
 To earn this credential, counselors must pass an exam, provide proof of education, be currently licensed, and pay a certification fee.

 What Do Forensic Counselors Do?